rodionpotachin/iot-air-quality-healthlamp-project/README.md

 # Software development

-The first project's draft was developed in the Arduino IDE environment.
+The first project's draft was developed in an Arduino IDE environment.
 Currently, it is conducted in the [PlatformIO](https://platformio.org) framework.

-All information from the device is stored and visualized in [Blynk](https://blynk.io) IoT framework (legacy one).
-A mobile app is developed in the Blynk no-code environment.
+All information from the device is stored and visualized in a [Blynk](https://blynk.io) IoT framework (legacy one).
+The mobile app is developed in a Blynk no-code environment.

 Project's diagram: